ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 Note: Change the interval to **10 M** on the bottom bar of the Sysdig UI.
 {: tip}

-1. Back in the application running at `http://worker-ip-address:portnumber/` and click on the `Monitoring` tab, generate several metrics.
+1. Go back to the application running at `http://worker-ip-address:portnumber/` and click on the **Monitoring** tab, generate several metrics.
 1. Expand **mycluster** on the left pane > expand **default** namespace > click on **app-log-analysis-deployment**.
 1. To check **default metrics** such as the HTTP request-response codes, click on the arrow next to **Kubernetes Pod Health** on the top bar and select **HTTP** under **Applications**.
 1. To monitor the latency of the application,